gazuntype/graphQL-client-unity/README.md

 With the QueryController prefab in your scene, using the methods highlighted above, you can now make queries and mutations to a GraphAPI.

 ## Contributing
+To contribute, you can open the Unity project itself and edit the GraphQuery.cs script in Assets->graphQL-client->Scripts.
 Please help make this better by making pull requests and posting issues.
-There are still a lot of functionality we can add to make this a great graphQL client for Unity
+There are still a lot of functionality we can add to make this a great graphQL client for Unity.